tommiseppanen/BigT/readme.md

 ```

 #Usage examples
-In addition to the following examples, check also the [BigT Localization Example](https://github.com/tommiseppanen/BigT-Localization-Example)
+In addition to the following examples, check also the source code of [BigT Localization Example](https://github.com/tommiseppanen/BigT-Localization-Example).

 Basic string:
 ```